kedro-org/kedro/docs/source/development/automated_testing.md

 TOTAL                                                       98     98     0%
 ```

 This is the simplest report that `coverage.py` (via `pytest-cov`) will produce.
 It gives an overview of how many of the executable statements in each project file are covered by tests.
-For a full set of features offered by `coverage.py`, see the [docs](https://coverage.readthedocs.io/).
+For detail on the full set of features offered, see [ the`coverage.py` docs](https://coverage.readthedocs.io/).